New Scholarship: Become a more effective teacher and specialize in early literacy at SMU.

 - Uniquely focused on early language and literacy acquisition designed to prepare teachers to prevent reading failure and to identify students who require more intensive and specialized support.

-- Courses include: Foundations of Literacy, Assessment, Diverse Learners, and Literacy Practica.
+- Courses include: Reading and Writing Methods, Assessment, Diverse Learners, and Literacy Practica.

 - The capstone course will be a leadership institute that involves not only SMU faculty, but other leaders in the field of literacy from across the country.